ttzv/ITem/README.md

 If connection to LDAP could not be estabilished the app will still launch, because all data is stored in database.
 Application does not use any Object-Relational Mapping framework, so only currently supported DBMS is Postgres, however it is possible to add different DBMS drivers with some changes in code.
-Along with data from LDAP it is possible to store additional information unique or shared between several users, such as City where they reside (each Users' City is parsed from their parent container in LDAP, so for example, if User DN is "dn=Jane Doe,ou=New City,ou=Employees,dc=ttzv,dc=local" application will assume "Jane Doe" resides in City named "New City")
+Along with data from LDAP it is possible to store additional information unique or shared between several ADUsers, such as City where they reside (each Users' City is parsed from their parent container in LDAP, so for example, if User DN is "dn=Jane Doe,ou=New City,ou=Employees,dc=ttzv,dc=local" application will assume "Jane Doe" resides in City named "New City")